 How to create your own Uber Eats alternative: Step-by-Step

-In this video, watch Katie from Barn2 create a full food ordering system in just 50 minutes.
-Watch it and set it up alongside here.
-You’ll also find full written instructions below.
+In this video, watch Katie from Barn2 create a food ordering system in just 10 minutes.
+You'll also find full written instructions below.

 1. Purchase hosting/domain and install WordPress/WooCommerce

 To power your restaurant ordering system and the WordPress software, you need web hosting and a domain name.

 For web hosting, we recommend Kinsta, which offers affordable managed WordPress/WooCommerce hosting.

 If you're only hosting a restaurant ordering system for a single restaurant, you should be fine with the cheapest Starter plan, which will cost you just $30 per month.

 You'll also need a domain name, which you probably just want to make your restaurant name.
 Search for an easy-to-remember domain name that closely fits the name of your restaurant, such as myrestaurant.com.
 You can purchase your domain name from a domain registrar like Namecheap or Google Domains and follow Kinsta's instructions to point your domain name to your new Kinsta hosting.

 Once you create your hosting account, Kinsta will help you automatically install both WordPress and WooCommerce to help you get up and running.

 Once you've done that, you can log in to your WordPress dashboard by going to yoursite.com/wp-admin.

 To control how the basic design of your site looks, we recommend that you use a WooCommerce restaurant in theme like Delicio.